ErinJordan222/README_Generator/README/README.md

   ![License](https://img.shields.io/badge/License-MIT-blue.svg)

   ## Description:
   Erin Jordan's Good README Generator Week 9 Project for University of Denver Coding Bootcamp.
-The purpose of this project is to demonstrate my knowledge of npm inquirer and also node index.js in order to be able to create and generate my README.md through Visual Studio Code and git pull onto my github page.
+The purpose of this project is to demonstrate my knowledge of npm inquirer and alsonode index.js in order to be able to create and generate my README.md through Visual Studio Code and git pull onto my github page.

   ## Table of Contents
   * [Description](#description)